Posted on Leave a comment

 This week’s sponsor is Sassy Jacks Stitchery at sassyjacksstitchery.com.

-We hope you enjoy our conversation with Jen Simonic.
-We’re always looking for guests, so let me know if there is someone you’d like me to have on the show.
+We hope you enjoy this week’s conversation with Emma Broughton.
+We’re always looking for guests, so let me know if there is someone you’d like me to have on the show.–Gary

 To add yourself to our mailing list and be notified whenever we post a new podcast, provide your name and email address below.
 You won’t get spam and we won’t share your address.